-- 1. Ensure that the computer is turned off and disconnected from the electrical outlet. - 2.
-If the computer is connected to a docking device (docked), undock it.
-See the documentation that came with your docking device for instructions. - 3.
-Slide and hold the battery-bay latch release on the bottom of the computer, and then remove the battery from the bay.
+- 1. Ensure that the computer is turned off or connected to an electrical outlet - 2.
+Slide and hold the battery-bay latch releases on the bottom of the computer, and then remove the battery from the bay.

 Installing a Battery